wenyfan/EFS/README.md

 Details of the EFS format is discussed in the included pre-print.

 # Citation
-Fan et al., 2021, Event Filing System (EFS): A binary seismic data format for fast IO on demand on multiple platforms, submitted to SRL.
+Fan et al., 2021, Event Filing System (EFS): A binary seismic data format for fast IO on demand on multiple platforms, submitted.

 # Contributors
 Peter Shearer, Wenyuan Fan, Daniel Trugman, Robin Matoza, Janine Buehler, and you!
 We would love to see your customized version of the EFS format.